-Figure 7.13.18 Automation of crystallization experiments.
-Crystallization robot in the laboratory of the author, the MaX WorkCell by Thermo Fisher Scientific.
-The WorkCell integrates nanodrop setting ("Mosquito," Molecular Dimensions; on the left), liquid handling, and screen preparation ("Starlet," Hamilton Company; on the right), and sealing of crystallization plates (bottom right).
-The robot can handle a wide range of crystallization plates and formats and is typically combined with so-called storage hotels and a plate imager (not shown) that permit automated, periodic access to bar-coded plates and digital photography of individual droplets, respectively.
+Figure 7.13.20 Automation of crystallization experiments.
+Crystallization robotics at Vanderbilt University include: (A) A Xantus lipidic cubic phase robot.
+(B) A Formulatrix Rock Imager for storage and automatic imaging of crystallization plates.
+(C) A TPP LabTech Mosquito nanodrop setter robot.
+(D) In the laboratory of the author, the MaX WorkCell by Thermo Fisher Scientific.
+The WorkCell integrates nanodrop setting ("Mosquito," on the left), liquid handling, and screen preparation ("Starlet," Hamilton Company; on the right), and sealing of crystallization plates (bottom right).